Chronology of discoveries of water on Mars: Mars Odyssey

+Mars Express

+ESA's Mars Express, which entered orbit in December 2003, made several water-related discoveries.
+Its OMEGA visible and infrared spectrometer provided the first direct confirmation of water ice at the Martian south pole, detecting perennial deposits of water ice mixed into the soil as permafrost surrounding the carbon dioxide ice cap.
+OMEGA also mapped three classes of hydrated minerals across the surface (phyllosilicates, sulfates, and ferric oxides), enabling researchers to reconstruct distinct eras of Martian water chemistry.
+The MARSIS subsurface radar, the first such instrument to orbit another planet, measured the polar ice caps to be up to 3.5 km thick and composed predominantly of water ice beneath a thin layer of carbon dioxide.
+In 2018, MARSIS data was interpreted as evidence for a subglacial lake roughly 20 km wide beneath the south polar ice cap, though this finding remains debated.
+In 2024, further MARSIS analysis revealed that deposits within the Medusae Fossae Formation near the equator contain large quantities of water ice extending to depths of 3.7 km; if melted, this ice would cover the entire planet in a layer of water 1.5 to 2.7 m deep.

 Phoenix

 The Phoenix lander confirmed the existence of large amounts of water ice in the northern regions of Mars.
 This finding was predicted by theory.

 and was measured from orbit by the Mars Odyssey instruments.

 On June 19, 2008, NASA announced that dice-sized clumps of bright material in the "Dodo-Goldilocks" trench, dug by the robotic arm, had vaporized over the course of four days, strongly implying that the bright clumps were composed of water ice which sublimated following exposure.
 Even though dry ice also sublimates under the conditions present, it would do so at a rate much faster than observed.

 On July 31, 2008, NASA announced that Phoenix confirmed the presence of water ice on Mars.
 During the initial heating cycle of a new sample, the Thermal and Evolved-Gas Analyzer's (TEGA) mass spectrometer detected water vapor when the sample temperature reached 0 °C.

 Liquid water cannot exist on the surface of Mars with its present low atmospheric pressure, except at the lowest elevations for short periods.

-Results published in the journal Science after the mission ended reported that chloride, bicarbonate, magnesium, sodium potassium, calcium, and possibly sulfate were detected in the samples.
+Chloride, bicarbonate, magnesium, sodium, potassium, calcium, and possibly sulfate were detected in the samples.
 Perchlorate (ClO_{4}), a strong oxidizer, was confirmed to be in the soil.
-The chemical when mixed with water can greatly lower freezing points, in a manner similar to how salt is applied to roads to melt ice.
+When mixed with water, it can greatly lower freezing points.
 Perchlorate may be allowing small amounts of liquid water to form on Mars today.
-Gullies, which are common in certain areas of Mars, may have formed from perchlorate melting ice and causing water to erode soil on steep slopes.
+Gullies, which are common in certain areas of Mars, may have formed from perchlorate melting ice, causing water to erode soil on steep slopes.